Department of Labor Logo United States Department of Labor

 Education

-Tellers usually need a high school diploma or equivalent.
-Some tellers may take some college courses, but a degree is rarely required for a job applicant to be hired.
+Tellers usually need a high school diploma or the equivalent.
+Some tellers take college courses or have a college degree, but this is not typically required for a job applicant to be hired.

 Training

-New tellers usually receive brief on-the-job training, typically lasting about 1 month.
+New tellers usually receive on-the-job training after they are hired.
 Normally, a head teller or another experienced teller trains them.
 During this training, tellers learn how to balance cash drawers and verify signatures.
-They also learn the computer software that their bank uses and the financial products and services the bank offers.
+They also learn the computer software that their employer uses and the financial products and services the bank or credit union offers.

 Advancement

-Experienced tellers can advance within their bank.
-They can become head tellers or move to other supervisory positions.
-Some tellers can advance to other occupations, such as loan officer.
+Experienced tellers may advance to become head tellers or move to other supervisory or managerial positions.
+Some tellers advance to other occupations, such as loan officer.
 They can also move to sales positions.

 Important Qualities

 Detail oriented.
-Tellers must be sure not to make errors when dealing with customers’ money.
+Tellers must be careful to avoid making errors when dealing with money.

 Math skills.
 Because they count and handle large amounts of money, tellers must be good at arithmetic.